Resident giving a patient exam

 Lunch & Learn

-• Topics vary and have included pediatric cardiology, financial health, solving cold cases use DNA, Xylazine and emerging drugs, Native health care, and school special services.
+• Topics vary and have included pediatric cardiology, financial health, solving cold cases using DNA, Xylazine and emerging drugs, Native healthcare, and school special services.

 Follow Us on Social